 The money comes from the candidates' personal funds, campaign donors, party coffers, and super PACS.
 All of these donors expect some influence on policy.
 As a result, the salary may no longer be enough to protect presidents from outside influence.

-Do Presidents Get Paid for Life?
+How Long Presidents Get Paid

 The Former Presidents Act of 1958 ensures that U.S. presidents get paid for life.
 Congress passed the act to provide for President Harry Truman.
 After he left office, he had many financial problems.
 The Act provides former presidents with a pension.
 They also receive funds for travel, office space, support staff, and mailing costs.
 The pay should equal that of a head of a federal government executive department.
 In 2016, these Executive Level I employees received $203,700.